yzjedu/cs151-pa2-Ceburns/initial_design.md

         1. output invalid choice
         2. ask user to enter 1, 2, or 3
     17. output player 3 selection
-    18. set updated sticks equal to updated sticks minus player 3 choice
+    18. set total equal to total sticks minus player 3 choice and output total
-    19. set player 3 updated equal to updated sticks
-    20. if player 3 updated is equal to 0
+    20. if player 3 total is equal to 0
         1. player 3 losses is equal to 1 + player 3 losses variable
     21. otherwise
         1. player 3 losses is equal to zero + player 3 losses variable